ZoomApps/Liveapp/README.md

 Welcome to the release and issue tracking portal for the Liveapp Framework.
 This is where Liveapp partners can view and download releases and submit new issues and track their progress.

+## Nightly Builds ##

-Nightly Build (Use at your own risk!): [here](https://dev.liveapp.com.au/Downloads/Nightly.zip)
+Use at your own risk :bomb::fire::skull:!

+The current nightly build can be downloaded from [here](https://dev.liveapp.com.au/Downloads/Nightly.zip).

-# Submit an issue
+## Submit an issue

 Submitting an issue is easy.
 Simply goto the issue section (https://github.com/LiveappSolutions/Liveapp/issue) and click "New Issue".
 Please be descriptive and attach any images if possible.

-# Track the progress of an issue
+## Track the progress of an issue

 To track the progress of issues, please use the project page (https://github.com/LiveappSolutions/Liveapp/projects/1).
 This will display the issue progress as it is Approved, In Progress, Done and Released.